What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Experiment

 \subsection{Qualitative Results}

-As shown in Fig.~\ref{result2}, our method utilizes outpainting, view transformation, and cropping to respectively enrich context, resolve occlusion, and focus on critical details.
+Our method utilizes outpainting, view transformation, and cropping to respectively enrich context, resolve occlusion, and focus on critical details (see Appendix~\ref{appx:case_study} for more cases).
 This enhanced perception directly translates to superior cognitive reasoning, as shown in Fig.~\ref{case1}, where our method accurately deduces a comprehensive set of correct interactions.
 To mitigate potential hallucinations from generative images, we append designed prompt instructions to govern the use of synthesized images (see Appendix~\ref{Generation} for details).